aksbuzz/clickless/README.md

 *   **API Service**: To interact with the application.

 #### Interacting with the API (Example)
-You can start a new workflow by sending a request to the API endpoint (assuming you have an API gateway service).
+You can start a new workflow by sending a request to the API endpoint.

 ```bash
 curl -X POST http://localhost:8000/workflows/{workflow_unique_name}/run \